Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a list tool with 2 parameters and no output schema, the description covers return fields, usage flow with siblings, and the read-only nature.
-It lacks explicit mention of filtering or pagination details but is reasonably complete for the tool's complexity.
+For a simple list tool with two well-documented parameters and no output schema, the description covers the essential context: what it lists, what it returns, that it's read-only, and how it fits into the broader workflow.
+It is complete for the tool's complexity.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.